parvathysjsu/CMPE255Project/README.md

 ```

 ### Decision Tree
-[decision_tree.ipynb](./models/decision_tree.ipynb) runs the Decision Tree implementation of SKlearn library for datasets with different positive and negative data ratios and saves the confusion matrix and other graphs in [./model_visualization/decision_tree](./model_visualization/decision_tree) directory.
+[decision_tree.ipynb](./models/decision_tree.ipynb) is the Decision Tree implementation code for the dataset.
+It can be run for different datasets with varying positive and negative data ratios by providing the dataset csv filename in the notebook.
+It saves the confusion matrix and other graphs in [./model_visualization/decision_tree](./model_visualization/decision_tree) directory.

 ```
 # Use anaconda to open .ipynb files